Spin structure of diatomic van der Waals molecules of alkali atoms: characterizing the molecular spin structure

-Based on the discussion above, the energy separation of nearby singlet and triplet levels, and consequently the effective electronic spin exchange interaction, can be characterized by $|u(a_s)-u(a_t)|\in [0,1]$.
+Since $u$ represents the relative position of a bound level within a specific energy bin, the energy separation between two bound levels can be approximated by multiplying the difference in $u$ by the bin size.
+For nearby singlet and triplet levels, their energy separation, and consequently the effective electronic spin exchange interaction, can be characterized by $|u(a_s)-u(a_t)|\in [0,1]$.
 We note that $|u(a_s)-u(a_t)|$ will properly parameterize the energy difference between nearby singlet and triplet levels whenever they are in the same energy bin or adjacent bins.
 A concrete example of the latter is $^{85}$Rb$_2$ in Fig. \ref{fig:EST}, in which $|u(a_s)-u(a_t)|=0.06$ characterized properly the small energy difference between a singlet level at the top of one bin and a triplet level at the bottom of the adjacent bin from above.
 However, the energy separation of nearby singlet and triplet levels are not fairly described by $|u(a_s)-u(a_t)|$ when the values for $a_s$ and $a_t$ are close to each other but with one slightly smaller and the other slightly larger than $\bar{a}$.
 This problem can be resolved by defining $u_{st}=\min(|u(a_s)-u(a_t)|, 1-|u(a_s)-u(a_t)|)\in [0,1/2]$.
 The values of $u_{st}$ for different atomic species we study here are listed in Table \ref{tab:spinmixing}.
 These values are generally consistent with the energy separation of singlet and triplet levels in Fig. \ref{fig:EST}.
 As a result, for the $i$th energy bin, the quantity

 will provide a measure of the effective electronic spin-exchange interaction, as a simple alternative to the actual energy difference between nearby singlet and triplet levels, $\Delta E_{st}^{(i)}$, calculated numerically for a given potential model.
 In Fig. \ref{fig:ust}, we use the energies from the BO potentials to demonstrate that $\tilde{E}_{\rm ex}^{(i)}$ is a fairly good approximation to $\Delta E_{st}^{(i)}$.
 This validates the use of $\tilde{E}_{\rm ex}^{(i)}$ to characterize the effective exchange interaction of a given energy bin.